cvondrick/videogan/README.md

 Generating Videos with Scene Dynamics
 =====================================

 This repository contains an implementation of [Generating Videos with Scene Dynamics](http://web.mit.edu/vondrick/tinyvideo/) by Carl Vondrick, Hamed Pirsiavash, Antonio Torralba, to appear at NIPS 2016.
-The model learns to generate tiny videos.
+The model learns to generate tiny videos using adversarial networks.

 Example Generations
 -------------------